 Types of Counseling Available

-Types of Counselors
+Types of Counseling Careers

 Behavioral therapy could be characterized as an outside-in approach.
 That is, most therapeutic approaches focus on a person's inner motivations, desires, and neuroses as a means of seeking wholeness and happiness.
 These other approaches seek to heal inner wounds to change outer behaviors and external outcomes.
 For example, if they are continually procrastinating their tasks, a counselor might look to deeper problems stemming from an autocratic father who instilled deep anxiety around performance.